Advisor Profiles (OSSC)

 Elena Danilina

-[Fall Term Only] Elena is a PhD student in Language & Literacies Education at the Ontario Institute for Studies in Education (OISE) and a sessional English instructor at the Graduate Centre for Academic Communication (GCAC) at the University of Toronto.
-Her research focuses on second language learning and plurilingual practices for international students in English for Academic Purposes classes in Canadian higher education.
+Elena is a PhD candidate in Language & Literacies Education at the Ontario Institute for Studies in Education (OISE) and a sessional English instructor at the Graduate Centre for Academic Communication (GCAC) at the University of Toronto.
+Her research focuses on plurilingualism, learner autonomy, and AI-based technology in language learning.
 Elena’s teaching experience in higher education spans over fifteen years in the UAE, Morocco, USA, and Canada.
 She is happy to support students with writing course papers and resume/cover letters, completing grant applications, and preparing oral presentations.

 Gabrielle Breton-Carbonneau